hoangsonww/Moodify-Emotion-Music-App/README.md

 To train the models, you can run the provided scripts in the `ai_ml/src/models` directory.
 These scripts are used to preprocess the data, train the models, and save the trained models for later use.
 These scripts include:

+- `train_text_emotion.py`: Trains the text emotion detection model.
+- `train_speech_emotion.py`: Trains the speech emotion detection model.
+- `train_facial_emotion.py`: Trains the facial emotion detection model.

+For more information about training the models, please refer to the [AI/ML documentation](ai_ml/README.md) in the `ai_ml` directory.

 ### **Pre-Trained Models**